vihlancevk/CPU/README.md

 ## Using the program
 You can only call the execution of a file CPU/main.cpp , since programs are called inside this program Assembler/main.cpp and Disassembler/main.cpp using the system() function, which is done for the convenience of the user.
 ### Additional information
-libs/ is a folder with header files *.h that are used inside programs.
+include/ is a folder with header files *.h that are used inside programs.
-testPrograms is a folder with examples of programs written using the syntax described above.
+testPrograms/ is a folder with examples of programs written using the syntax described above.